hypre-space/hypredrive/docs/usrman-src/library_examples.rst

    versus :math:`\beta` (log-log) for ADS, BoomerAMG, and RAS(1)-ILU0.
 Right: stacked ADS setup/solve time versus :math:`\beta`.

-ADS behaves exactly like its :math:`H(\mathrm{curl})` counterpart: it is flat and robust (14 iterations in the div-dominated regime, easing to 7 when the mass term dominates), while BoomerAMG and RAS(1)-ILU0 hit the 500-iteration cap for small :math:`\beta`, recovering only once the mass term dominates.
-The ADS setup time is again independent of the coefficients, since the face-edge-node auxiliary hierarchy is built only from the discrete curl :math:`C`, the discrete gradient :math:`G`, and the coordinates; the solve time tracks the iteration count.
-The shared auxiliary-space machinery makes both solvers robust to the relative weight of the differential and mass terms, where generic algebraic preconditioners are not.
-(As in the Maxwell example, the comparison uses 4 MPI ranks because the bundled HYPRE's overlapping-Schwarz setup aborts at higher rank counts on this :math:`64^3` system.)
+ADS behaves like its :math:`H(\mathrm{curl})` counterpart.
+It uses 14 iterations in the div-dominated regime and 7 when the mass term dominates.
+BoomerAMG and RAS(1)-ILU0 reach the 500-iteration limit for small :math:`\beta`.
+They recover only when the mass term dominates.

+The ADS setup time does not depend on the coefficients.
+Its auxiliary hierarchy uses only the discrete curl, discrete gradient, and coordinates.
+The solve time follows the iteration count.
+The auxiliary-space method remains robust as the differential-to-mass ratio changes.
+The generic algebraic preconditioners do not.

+The comparison uses four MPI ranks for the same RAS limitation as the Maxwell comparison.